conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 <Tabs>
 <TabItem value="ui" label="Console UI">
-You can create a Policy through the Console UI through the following steps.
+You can create a Policy through the Console UI through the following steps:

 1. In the Trust section of the sidebar in Conduktor Console go to **Policies** and click **+New Policy**.
 1. Define the Policy details: